What is Bariatric Surgery?

 Non-cosmetic Nature of Bariatric Surgery

 Unlike liposuction, Bariatric surgery is not a cosmetic surgery procedure.
 It is more therapeutic because it gives relief from co-morbid conditions.
 Bariatric surgery does not involve any sucking out of lipocytes or fat cells.
-Liposuction surgical procedures are completely different and bariatric surgery cannot be confused with them.
+Bariatric surgery and Liposuction surgical procedures are completely different from each other and should not be confused between each other.